sashunchik/SpaceScutumTest/README.md

 ## Features

-- User registration and login (Sanctum API authentication)
+- User registration and login
 - CRUD for products
 - Filter products by category, price, popularity
 - Users can view their purchase history